mrmarganski/mkdoc/docs/frc/FIRST.md

 # {{ m1_1_1 }}

 > what is FIRST?
 What is FRC?
+What is 2064?
 Let's investigate these acronyms and the significance of them within Pomperaug Robotics.

 ??? info "📋 Prerequisites: Before You Start"
     Ensure you have successfully completed and received mentor sign-off for the following modules: